 Also called pranamasana in Sanskrit, prayer pose is the opening and closing posture of Sun Salutations and one of the most fundamental shapes in yoga.
-It looks like you are not doing anything.
-That is kind of the point.
+It looks like you're not doing anything.
+That's kind of the point.
 Under the stillness, your core is engaged, your legs are stabilizing your whole body against gravity, and your chest and shoulders are holding a light isometric contraction as your palms press together.
-A 2018 study in the International Journal of Yoga found that standing yoga postures with isometric holds meaningfully improved postural stability and core endurance in sedentary adults over 12 weeks (Telles et al., 2018).

 The trick is that most people treat it like a throwaway.
-They stand there with slumped shoulders and a dropped chin, thinking about what they are going to do next.
-That is not the pose.
+They stand there with slumped shoulders and a dropped chin, thinking about what they're going to do next.
+That's not the pose.
 Let's actually do it.

 How to Do Namaste Pose (Step-by-Step)

-1. Stand tall with feet hip-width apart.
+- Stand tall with feet hip-width apart.
 Plant your feet hip-width apart, not wider.
 Weight should be evenly spread across both feet.
 Try to feel all four corners of each foot touching the ground: big toe mound, little toe mound, inner heel, outer heel.
-Soften your knees a tiny bit so they are not locked.
+Soften your knees a tiny bit so they're not locked.
 Your arms hang naturally at your sides.
 This is the foundation.
 If your feet are sloppy, everything above them will be too.
+Coach Ty's cue: "Spread the toes wide and grip the floor gently.
+That tells your nervous system you're rooted before you even think about the upper body."

-2. Lengthen through your spine.
+- Lengthen through your spine.
 Imagine a thread pulling you up from the crown of your head.
 Stack your shoulders directly over your hips, and your hips over your ankles.
 Slightly tuck your tailbone so your pelvis is neutral, not tipped forward into a swayback.
 Roll your shoulders back and then down, away from your ears.
 Your chest opens naturally when your shoulders drop.
-Do not puff it out.
+Don't puff it out.

-4. Level your head and soften your gaze.
+- Level your head and soften your gaze.
 Chin parallel to the floor, not tilted up, not dropped down.
-Lengthen the back of your neck as if you are making space between your skull and your shoulders.
+Lengthen the back of your neck as if you're making space between your skull and your shoulders.
 Close your eyes or soften your gaze at a point a few feet in front of you on the floor.
 Unclench your jaw.
 Relax the space between your eyebrows.
 Small details.
 Big difference.

-5. Breathe and hold.
+- Breathe and hold.
 Slow breaths through the nose, in and out.
 On each inhale, feel your ribs expand sideways.
 On each exhale, feel your shoulders soften a little more.
 Hold for 30 seconds to 2 minutes.
-The goal is not to tough it out — it is to settle in.
+The goal is not to tough it out.
+It's to settle in.
 To come out, lower your hands to your sides and take one final full breath before moving on.

 Common Mistakes to Avoid